-- Varies based on number of variances needed

-- 2. May also include environmental permits

-- Varies depending on upgrading requirements

-- 4. Varies based on existing services (includes \$ 273 inspection fee)

-- 5. Varies based on existing services

-- 6. Varies based on location and whether lines are underground

-- 7. \$25 connection fee applies on streets that have an existing gas main and where the cost to connect is \$1,535 or less (Fortis BC charges only \$25 for the first \$1,535 in construction costs).
+- 2. May also include environmental permits - Varies depending on upgrading requirements - Varies based on existing services (includes \$ 273 inspection fee) - 5.
+Varies based on existing services - 6.
+Varies based on location and whether lines are underground - 7. \$25 connection fee applies on streets that have an existing gas main and where the cost to connect is \$1,535 or less (Fortis BC charges only \$25 for the first \$1,535 in construction costs).
 Additional fees apply where connection costs exceed \$1,535, or on streets without gas mains.